Global Strategic Report

 Although exosomes were discovered more than 30 years ago, it was not until recently that the scientific community began to give credit to exosomes for a range of promising traits.
-Ten years ago in 2006, there were only 76 articles published about exosomes on PubMed.gov.
-Today, there are more than 4,400 articles published about exosomes on PubMed.gov, of which approximately 25% were released in the past year.
+As of 2006, there were only 76 articles published about exosomes on PubMed.gov.
+Today, there are more than 11,170 articles published about exosomes on PubMed.gov, of which the majority were released in the past two years.

 When exosome publications are analyzed, U.S. authors have published approximately 40% of the articles and China comes in second place.
 When the term “exosome” is searched in the scientific literature, Dr. Susanne Gabrielsson from the Karolinska Institutet in Sweden is the leading author, with 37 articles.

 When the term “extracellular vesicles” is searched, Unicyte AG, a regenerative medicine unit of Fresenius Medical Care, takes the lead.
 Headquartered in Switzerland, the company has published more than 100 papers on exosomes and extracellular vesicles in combination with Prof. Giovanni Camussi.

 Exosome Industry Investments